indracollective/laravel-revisor/docs/preparing-your-models.md

 | version\_number | unsignedInteger | Sequential version number                          |
 | record\_id      | foreignKey      | id of draft/published record (versions table only) |

-### Amending Existing Revisor Tables
+### Altering Existing Revisor Tables

 Modifying existing Revisor table schemas can be done in much the same way as creating new ones.
-This time we'll the `amendTableSchemas` method on the `Revisor` Facade:
+This time we'll call the `alterTableSchemas` method on the `Revisor` Facade:

 ```php
 use Illuminate\Database\Migrations\Migration;